Jerry Azumah: Philanthropic activity

 Azumah became a board member of the University of New Hampshire Foundation in 2001.
 The Foundation builds private support for the University of New Hampshire.
-In the summer of 2003, Azumah donated a six-figure gift to the Foundation which was directed to the University's athletic department.
+In the summer of 2003, Azumah donated a six-figure gift to the Foundation which was directed to the university's athletic department.
 The Jerry Azumah Performance Center was a direct result of Azumah's gift.
 At age 25, Azumah became the youngest UNH alumnus to give a gift over $100,000.

 In 2004 Azumah started the Azumah Student Assistance Program (ASAP).
 ASAP is a charitable 501(c)(3) organization and provides scholarships for disadvantaged students that attend private, secondary education.
 The program helps students in both Massachusetts and Illinois.

 As a retired member of the Chicago Bears Football Club, Azumah joined the Board of Directors of Bears Care in 2006, the philanthropic arm of the Chicago Bears.
-Bears Care was founded in 1989 and supports youth athletics, education, medical research and treatment programs for breast and ovarian cancer.
+Currently, Azumah is serving as the president of Bears Care, which was founded in 1989 and supports youth athletics, education, medical research and treatment programs for breast and ovarian cancer.
 In 2022, Azumah joined the Metropolitan Family Services Board of Directors.
 MFS's mission is to provide and mobilize the services needed to strengthen families and communities.

+In 2023, Azumah joined the board of Gilda's Club, which is a community organization for people with cancer, as well as their families and friends.

+Azumah was named a recipient of the prestigious 2024 NCAA Silver Anniversary Award.
+He was one of six former student-athletes honored for outstanding collegiate and professional achievements.
+The honor took place at the 2024 NCAA National Convention in Phoenix, Arizona.

 Personal life

-Azumah has two children (Santiago and Valentino) with his fiancée Bianca.
-The Azumah family currently resides in Chicago, IL.
+Azumah has two children (Santiago and Valentino) with his wife Bianca.
+As of 2021, the Azumah family resides in Chicago, IL.